ecosyste-ms/docs/docs/contributing/index.md

 ## Setup instructions

-You can find in-depth instructions to install the correct Ruby version, Postgres, and to set up the database in our [README](README.md#development).
+You can find in-depth instructions to install the correct Ruby version, Postgres, and to set up the database in the DEVELOPMENT.md file found in most repositories.

 ## Reporting a bug

 So you've found a bug, and want to help us fix it?
 Before filing a bug report, please double-check the bug hasn't already been reported.
-You can do so [on our issue tracker](https://github.com/ecosyste-ms/packages/issues?q=is%3Aissue+is%3Aopen+label%3Abug).
+You can do so on the issue tracker for the relevant component.
 If something hasn't been raised, you can go ahead and create a new issue with the following information:

 * On which page did the error happen?
 * How can the error be reproduced?